-A recent study by the Marine Conservation Society reported Covid-related litter from face coverings or gloves found on over one quarter of Scottish of beaches.
+A recent study by the Marine Conservation Society reported Covid-related litter from face coverings or gloves was found on a third of surveyed Scottish beaches.
 Keep Scotland Beautiful has also reported finding an increase in Covid-related litter during its litter picks.

-The full long-term effects of littered disposable masks and their impacts on wildlife and the climate emergency are not yet known, but conservationists are already warning that dealing with the aftermath of increases in plastic and disposable items during the pandemic may be felt for years to come.
+One littered face covering can last decades in our environment and conservationists are warning that dealing with the aftermath of the increase in plastic and disposable items during the pandemic may be felt for years to come.

-- Choose a reusable face covering.
-Remember to wash it after every use;
+Choose a reusable face covering.
+Remember to wash it after every use.

-So how can we protect our health and our planet?
+How can we protect our health and our planet?

 Shop-bought and homemade reusable face coverings, as well as other items such as snoods and buffs, can all be effectively used to slow the spread of the virus.
+Many Revolve certified second-hand stores sell these items too, often made from repurposed fabrics.

 Face coverings should be at least two layers and preferably three layers thick.
-This option also gives people more choice of what to wear and, helps us get the best out of our resources whilst helping lessen the impact on our environment in these difficult times.
+This option also gives people more choice of what to wear and helps us get the best out of our resources while helping to lessen the impact on our environment in these difficult times.